Providing advanced competency training in the treatment of anterior segment disease through education, scholarship and patient care

 The curriculum includes medical contact lens fitting for keratoconus, irregular astigmatism, post PK and post-refractive surgery patients.
 Sub-specialty rotations in glaucoma and retina are part of the optional clinic studies.

 Residents are invited to lecture and present case reports at resident seminars held in conjunction with the Illinois College of Optometry.
 The program is fully accredited and successfully underwent re-accreditation in 2011.

 ABOUT DAVIS DUEHR DEAN

-Davis Duehr Dean is located in the capital city of Madison, Wisconsin, and is the largest eye care group in the state, with over 60,000 patient visits annually.
+Davis Duehr Dean is located in the capital city of Madison, and is the largest eye care group in Wisconsin, with over 60,000 patient visits annually.
 Established over 90 years ago, the clinic consists of 23 ophthalmologists and 11 optometrists.
 The refractive surgery center has a MEL 80 Zeiss excimer laser, as well as a Visx Custom View Wavescan system on site.
 The clinic maintains a fully accredited ambulatory surgery center.
 Wisconsin has progressive legislation regarding optometric therapeutics and all instruction is within the scope of practice allowed by state law.

 - To enhance skills in the diagnosis and management of: anterior segment diseasepre/post-surgical carecornea/contact lens careglaucomavitreo-retinal diseaseprimary eye care

 - To develop/enhance skills of an advanced diagnostic or management nature: post-surgical caremedical contact lens careophthalmic photographycorneal topography, wave front technology

 To accomplish these objectives, the resident participates in the following rotations:

 - Primary Care/Contact Lens Clinic: 8 hours/week